JudgeZ/EmbedNexus/docs/integration/ide-overview.md

 - **Other IDE bridges** (JetBrains Gateway, Neovim MCP clients): Prefer launching the bridge natively inside WSL and forward UI traffic to Windows.
 When that is not possible, rely on `wsl.exe -e` invocations with explicit `/mnt` paths and share TLS assets through the Windows certificate manager.

 Always synchronize time between Windows and WSL to prevent TLS handshake failures due to skewed certificate validity periods.

+## Alignment with Client Tooling

+The IDE configurations above must produce the same MCP traffic as the scripted clients currently in planning:

+- **Shared transport flags**: Each IDE example uses `--transport` values (`stdio`, `sse`, `websocket`) that match the argument conventions in [`clients/python/client.py`](./clients.md#python-client-clientspythonclientpy-%E2%80%93-planned), [`clients/node/index.mjs`](./clients.md#nodejs-client-clientsnodeindexmjs-%E2%80%93-planned), and [`clients/go/main.go`](./clients.md#go-client-clientsgomgingo-%E2%80%93-planned).
+When IDEs provide GUI toggles instead of raw arguments, map them directly to these canonical flags.
+- **MCP envelope parity**: The examples assume IDE bridges emit JSON-RPC `call_tool` envelopes with `create-embedding` parameters identical to the [expected payloads](./clients.md#expected-mcp-envelope).
+Aligning envelopes guarantees that fixtures defined in the [client plan](./client-plan.md#golden-transcript-fixtures-and-ci-coverage) remain valid when IDE automation runs in CI.
+- **Transcript capture**: Where IDEs support transcript export, store the artifacts under `artifacts/<ide>/<transport>.json` so they can share verification steps with the language clients described in the plan.

 ## Interaction Flow